Explore

 Plausible

-Best for: MVPs that primarily need to understand traffic sources and page-level behavior.
-It's the simplest option.
+Best for: MVPs that primarily need to understand traffic sources and page-level behaviour.
 The downside: it's not built for complex funnel analysis or per-user event streams.

 Pricing: $9/month up to 10K monthly page views.
-Has a self-hosted option.
+Self-hosted option available.

 PostHog

-Best for: MVPs where you need to understand user behavior inside the product, not just traffic.
+Best for: MVPs where you need to understand user behaviour inside the product.
 If you care about activation funnels, feature usage, and retention — PostHog is the right choice.

 Mixpanel

 Mixpanel is the mature, polished product analytics platform.
-Excellent funnels, cohort analysis, and A/B testing capabilities.
+Excellent funnels, cohort analysis, and A/B testing.

 Best for: Products with enough traffic to justify the complexity and cost.
 For most MVPs under 10K active users, PostHog covers the same ground for less money.